brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

 [Table of Contents](#table-of-contents)

-# Step 7: Add the Color to the PaletteColor Unit Tests
+# Step 7: Add the New Color to the PaletteColor Unit Tests

 In the `/src/test/shared/palette-colors.ts` file, add the hex value of the color to the proper category collection.